How to Build a Reusable Subworkflow Library

 Over time, every Spojit account ends up with several workflows that do the same thing: look a customer up by email, validate an address, post a Slack alert in a standard format.
 Copy-pasting that logic into each new workflow is fast at first, but every time a downstream system changes (a new required field, a different Slack channel, an extra validation rule) you have to track down and patch every copy.
 Subworkflows let you extract that logic into a single workflow your other workflows call as one step, the same way you'd call a function in code.

-Each subworkflow is a normal Spojit workflow with a Trigger and a Response node.
-The parent workflow drops in a Subworkflow node, picks the target workflow, maps its inputs, and (in sync mode) waits for the Response payload before continuing.
-Subworkflows show up in their own execution history, so failures are visible and debuggable on their own without polluting the parent's logs.
+Each subworkflow is a normal Spojit workflow with its own Trigger and (optionally) a Response node.
+The parent workflow drops in a Subworkflow node, picks the target workflow, and maps its inputs.
+The parent pauses while the child runs through its own trigger and nodes, then the child's final output returns to the parent and the parent continues.
+Children appear as separate execution-history entries, so failures are visible and debuggable on their own without polluting the parent's logs.

 Prerequisites